 The problem is, our unrenewed, behavior-addicted thinking wants to tell people, “Try harder!”
 “Commit to change!”
 “Do more!”
 But when we simply live out our divine nature, none of that pressure is necessary.
 Natural behavior is never forced.
 Natural behavior is never threatened or guilted into being.
 It just happens…naturally.
 This is why we need to start telling Christians who they are, not what to do.
 Only then will their doing sprout the sweetest fruit (see Galatians 5:22-23, John 15:5).

 “But Matt, I still sin!”

 Me too.
 Me too, friend.
 We all do, and we hate it.
 But we shouldn’t hate ourselves–that’s what Satan wants from us.
 Sinning never feels good permanently.
 It never makes long-term sense to us.
 It’s a mirage set up by demonic forces and old thought patterns.

-If you look even deeper, you’ll see that disdain for our unnatural behavior–choosing to sin–is proof of our salvation.
+If you look even deeper into this you’ll see that disdain for our unnatural behaviors–choosing to sin–is proof of our salvation.
 If we absolutely, positively don’t care about our mistakes then we should worry about our saving.
 Yet still, in the same breath, some Christians go nearly their entire lifetime denying their divine nature.
-But when they are faithless God remains faithful.
-He cannot deny His own seed within them (see 2 Timothy 2:13, John 1:12).
+But when they are faithless God remains faithful, for He cannot deny His own seed within them (see 2 Timothy 2:13, John 1:12).